opendesk/smartdesk/specs/furniture_identity_spec.md

 ### Roles and Structures

 - Furniture like many objects are used by multiple groups/organisations and therefore single object MAY have multiple names representing its different roles.
-- Roles within organisations SHOULD follow the type and instance naming conventions layed out above and SHOULD adopt URN style composition and MAY include nested scopes, but best practice to aid in interoperability between organisations is to keep such structures flat for identity of objects and then use graphs of linked objects to describe organisational or physical structure.
+- Roles within organisations SHOULD follow the type and instance naming conventions layed out above and SHOULD adopt URN style composition.
+Best practice to aid in interoperability between organisations is to keep such structures flat for identity of objects and then use graphs of linked objects to describe organisational or physical structure.

 ### URIs and URLs for desks